Phr3d13/CoopExtraHUD/README.md

-# CoopExtraHUD
+**CoopExtraHUD** enhances the co-op experience in *The Binding of Isaac: Repentance+* by showing each player’s passive collectibles in a clean, minimal grid HUD on the right side of your screen.

-**CoopExtraHUD** is a mod for *The Binding of Isaac: Repentance+* designed to improve the cooperative multiplayer experience by displaying each player's passive collectible items in a clean and intuitive HUD.
+Choose between two HUD styles:

-## Features
+- **Updated Preset:** Centered vertically along the right edge for balanced, easy viewing.

-- Displays passive collectibles for all co-op players
+- **Vanilla+ Preset:** Right-justified just below the map area, keeping that classic feel.

-- Two selectable HUD presets:
+The HUD dynamically scales with the number of players and items, plus you can customize nearly everything — scale, opacity, spacing, offsets, and divider lines — all in-game via the Mod Config Menu.

-  - **Updated:** Icons centered vertically on the right side of the screen
+---

-  - **Vanilla+:** Icons right-justified below the map area, resembling the classic HUD style
+## Features (Working)

-- Dynamic scaling to fit various screen sizes and item counts
+- Displays passive items for all co-op players, including multiplayer and new player joins
-- Configurable scale, opacity, spacing, offsets, and divider line positions
+- Tracks and displays collectibles in true pickup order per player
-- Optional dividing lines between player sections for visual clarity
+- Two HUD modes with different layouts and positioning
-- Smart positioning to prevent overlap with map or other HUD elements
+- Auto-scaling for different screen sizes and item counts
-- Debug overlay for development and troubleshooting
+- Adjustable scale, opacity, spacing, and offsets
-- Settings saved independently per HUD preset for personalized customization
+- Smart positioning to avoid overlapping the map or HUD elements

-## Usage
+- Optional dividing lines between players

-Use the in-game Mod Config Menu to toggle HUD presets, adjust layout parameters, and enable debug overlays.
-Changes are saved and restored per preset.
+- Debug overlay for tweaking and troubleshooting

-## Development & Contribution
+- Saves your customized settings separately for each HUD mode

-This mod is a work in progress.
-Contributions and feedback are welcome!
-Please open issues or pull requests on the [GitHub repository](https://github.com/Phr3d13/CoopExtraHUD).
+- Mod Config Menu integration (presets, reset, etc.)

-## Known Issues and TODO
+- No known errors in log or in-game

-- Live configuration updates without needing to restart the game
+---

-- Additional HUD presets and more layout options
+## Work in Progress / Planned

-- Enhanced compatibility with modded collectibles
+- Live config updates without restarting the game (some changes require restart)
-- Improvements to performance and debugging tools
+- More HUD presets or custom layouts
-- Support for unusual screen resolutions and aspect ratios
+- Better support for unusual screen setups

-## License
+- Support for modded collectibles (currently only vanilla collectibles are tracked)

-Distributed under the MIT License.
-See `LICENSE` for details.
+- Further performance and debug tool improvements

 ---

-Perfect for streamers, couch co-op players, and anyone who wants clearer, customizable HUD information during multiplayer runs.
+Perfect for streamers, couch co-op players, or anyone wanting clearer HUD info during hectic runs!